p-sharma-7/RGCL-FB-Retrieval-Guided-Contrastive-Learning/Readme.md

-# (WIP) LMM-RGCL
+# (WIP) RA-HMD
-We have now released the code for the stage 1 training of the LMM-RGCL.
+We have now released the code for the stage 1 training of the RA-HMD.
 The released version is based on a newer [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) version than we used in the paper to support Qwen2.5-vl training.
 We will shortly release the checkpoints.

 For data, we have uploaded the original datasets and data format after conversion for LLaMA-Factory here: [https://huggingface.co/datasets/Jingbiao/LMM_RGCL](https://huggingface.co/datasets/Jingbiao/LMM_RGCL).